Egypt tour: escorted small group history & cultural tour of Egypt

 Small group tours Egypt itinerary

 This Ancient History of Egypt journey includes a day tour in Cairo.
 In the Egyptian capital, we visit the Mohammad Ali Alabaster Mosque in the Citadel.
 The Mosque was constructed from 1830 to 1857 under Mohammed Ali Pasha in the Ottoman style.
 Mohammed Ali Pasha was the ruler of Egypt and the founder of the country's last dynasty.
 Next, we drive to timeless Old Cairo, a UNESCO World Heritage Site.
 During the journey, we will visit the Old Coptic Church and the Hanging Church, deriving its name from the way its nave overhangs an historic passage.
 After visiting the Ben Ezra Synagogue, we explore the Egyptian Museum of Antiquities.
 The museum in Cairo houses the treasures of the Tomb of Tutankhamen, among other fascinating exhibits including the role of Linen.
+Time permitting the group explores the new Egyptian capital city as yet un-named and the administrative capital for Egypt.

 On the next day of this tour, a qualified Egyptologist provides a walking tour of the Great Pyramids.
 We stop to see features such as a royal burial chamber, the Valley Temple, and the Sphinx.
 Because no image is more prized than that of the traveller riding a camel at Giza, we have arranged for members of our party to enjoy a short camel ride against the backdrop of the Pyramids.
 For the remainder of the tour, we explore the Egypt that is beyond Cairo.
 We travel south down to Luxor to Aswan on the way, and to Abu Simbel before making our way back to the capital.